Streamlined software verification with RVS 3.14

 We've added a range of features to support the capture and analysis of multicore performance metrics through RVS.

-You can now collect and view metrics from Performance Monitoring Counters on multicore hardware, supporting multicore timing analysis.
+You can now collect and view metrics from Hardware Event Monitors, supporting multicore timing analysis.
 When viewing your results, you can filter by metrics and select a baseline against which to compare your results.

 - Is RVS 3.14 backwards-compatible with previous versions?